DragosGeornoiu/refactoring/GildedRose-Refactoring-Kata/README.md

 * Once the sell by date has passed, Quality degrades twice as fast
 * The Quality of an item is never negative
 * "Aged Brie" actually increases in Quality the older it gets
-* The Quality of an item is never more than 50
+* The Quality of an item is never more than 50 (Note: seems this only applies when the quality increases for a product as the sell by date approaches)
 * "Sulfuras", being a legendary item, never has to be sold or decreases in Quality
 * "Backstage passes", like aged brie, increases in Quality as it's SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert